 SDG evolved from the decision analysis group at the Stanford Research Institute (now SRI International), a group established by Dr. Howard in the “teaching hospital” model where decision analysts could learn and advance the then-nascent profession by consulting on actual business and societal decisions.
 This group developed many of the tools and concepts in use today, including influence diagrams, strategy tables, tornado diagrams, the accepted method for probability encoding, the concept of decision quality, and the Dialogue Decision Process.
 Many of these early papers were reprinted in a two-volume collection, “The Principles and Applications of Decision Analysis”.

 From the outset, Dr. Spetzler, who has led SDG since its founding and is now chairman of the board, set out to create a new kind of management consulting firm—one that would harness the power of normative and behavioral decision analysis to help organizations choose the best course of action in the face of uncertainty, daunting complexity, competing preferences, and organizational complexity.

 Now celebrating its 40th year, SDG continues to push the frontiers of the theory and practice of DA, motivated by the real-world issues faced by our clients.
 The firm’s professional staff includes not only PhD decision analysts but also experienced business consultants, bringing together the creative and analytic skills necessary to best serve our clients.
-In addition, we maintain our ties to academia with our relationships with Stanford University and The University of Texas at Austin.
-As a firm, we have developed solutions to complex problems in business sectors as diverse as life sciences, oil and gas, R&D, and public policy.
+In addition, we maintain our ties to academia with our relationships with Stanford University, The University of Texas at Austin, and RWTH Aachen University in Germany.
+As a firm, we have developed solutions to complex problems in business sectors as diverse as life sciences, energy technology, R&D, and public policy.

 To learn more about how SDG has advanced the field of DA and Decision Quality, visit our Resources Hub and explore: